farouk15160/CanMQTT-Bridge/README.md

 ## Prerequisites

-Before compiling and running the Translater-code-new application, ensure you have the following:
+Before compiling and running the CanMQTT-Bridge application, ensure you have the following:

 * **Go**: Version 1.18 or higher.
 Verify your `GOPATH` and `GOROOT` environment variables are correctly set.
 * **CAN interface**: A configured CAN interface (e.g., `can0`) on your system.